![]() |

 early 1950s, Heartman was a specialist in book and manuscript Americana

-who wrote frequently on bibliographical subjects. he was publisher
+who wrote frequently on bibliographical subjects.
+He was publisher

 or editor of a sucession of magazines in the 1920s, including The